 2) Next, go to BuzzSumo and type in that topic (“workplace conflict”).
 Find blog posts that have been shared the most and take inspiration from their headlines.

 3) Finally, type your blog topic into your search bar.
 As you type, Google will suggest endings to your typing.
-These are based on query volume and can give you a clue for your next topic.
+These are based on query volume and can give you a clue for what to write for your next blog topic.

 For example, you start typing “workplace conflict” and Google suggests “workplace conflict examples” Ah!
 You could start a blog post with a scenario of workplace conflict from your consulting work.